beccakostyo/consensys-project/README.md

 # Pet Poll
 This app presents a user with choices for different animals from which they are asked to choose one.
-It then records different users' poll choices and displays the "winning" animal.
+It then records different users' poll choices and displays the votes for each animal.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.